wuic/wuic/README.md

 A lot of developers know that it is recommanded to aggregate those files to reduce the number of RTTs.
 Moreover, some tools like
 YUICompressor can reduce the size of your CSS and Javascript files to speed up the page loading.

 However, people do not apply those good practices.
 The truth is that it is a too expensive task in time in a continuous delivery.
-People don't the time to aggregate the files, minify (in case of scripts) or create sprites (in case of images) and change the import statement in there HTML code.
+People don't have the time to aggregate the files, minify (in case of scripts) or create sprites (in case of images) and change the import statement in there HTML code.